-The X1 Raid is the smallest and lightest of our single-skin tent range.
-Although it is a conventional 2-pole, Bibler-style bivouac tent, what sets it apart from the competition is our new, and quite unique, X-tex fabric.
-We are hesitant to call the X-tex fabric revolutionary – it still has limitations – but it does present significant improvements and advantages over the existing PTFE-type breathable membrane fabrics that are currently used.
-To learn more about X-tex fabric click here
+The X1 Raid is the smallest and simplest of our single-skin tent range.
+Although it is a conventional 2-pole, Bibler-style bivouac tent, what sets it apart from the competition is our unique, X-tex fabric.
+Using a coating technology with activated carbon, it introduces a new and quite revolutionary means of managing condensation that is greatly superior to conventional breathable membranes.
+To read more about X-tex, click here

 There are subtleties in the X1 Raid’s design that are not immediately evident to the eye, however.
 The poles are inserted through external pole sleeves, making it quicker and easier to pitch.
 This also means that the guy points loop around the poles themselves, taking stress directly off the seams.